2023 Solar Incentives Guide for Merced, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panel system might qualify for both sales tax and property tax exemptions.
+- Tax Exemptions: Your solar panel system might qualify for exemptions on both sales and property tax.
 Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you ignore the value that solar panels add when you are calculating property taxes on your home.
+Property tax exemptions let you exclude the added value of the solar panels when you are calculating property taxes on your home.

-- Rebates: Rebates, or partial refunds after a purchase, are typically given prior to any solar tax credits being calculated.
-These rebates may be offered by your local utility company, by your state or by your county.
+- Rebates: Rebates, or cash back after a purchase, are usually applied before any solar tax credits are calculated.
+Solar rebates can be given by your local utility company, by your state or by your county.

 Federal Solar Incentives

-Talking to your local Merced solar panel installer is the best way to learn more about how the ITC could apply to your situation.
+Reaching out to your local Merced solar panel installation expert is the best way to understand how the ITC applies to your situation.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Merced solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Merced solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.